CarlColglazier/carlcolglazier.com/content/notes/reading-undergrad.md

 ## Books I completed {#books-i-completed}

+### April 2020 {#april-2020}

+Becker, Howard Saul. _Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article_.
+2. ed.
+Chicago Guides to Writing, Editing, and Publishing.
+Chicago: Univ. of Chicago Press, 1987.

 ### March 2020 {#march-2020}

 Criado Perez, Caroline. _Invisible Women: Exposing Data Bias in a World Designed for Men_.
 London: Chatto & Windus, 2019.